QuantumOfVacuum/kylebebak.github.io/_posts/2016-09-03-csrf-protection.md

 Cross-site request forgery is when malicious `siteB.com` tricks a user into making a request against `siteA.com`.
 Also known as __session riding__, it takes advantage of the fact that the user's browser passes along siteA's cookies in the request to `siteA.com`, regardless of where the request originated.
 If siteA is just looking at the session cookie to see if the user is logged, it will treat the request as valid.

-The danger is when siteB executes an "unsafe" request (not idempotent) against siteA, for example to post something to the user's profile, or send a message to another user, or whatever.
+The danger is when siteB executes an "unsafe" (not idempotent) request against siteA, for example to post something to the user's profile, or send a message to another user, or whatever.
 CSRF protection is a reliable method to ensure the request __really__ did originate with `siteA.com`, preventing siteB from getting the user to make requests against siteA.

 ## How to protect against CSRF?

 There are explanations of varying quality out there.
-Many gloss over the details and seem to imply that setting a secret cookie on the browser and having the browser submit the cookie on each request is sufficient.
+Many gloss over the details and seem to imply that setting a secret cookie on the browser and having the browser submit the cookie with requests is sufficient.
 But this is exactly how sessions work, [and sessions do nothing to prevent CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)#Prevention_measures_that_do_NOT_work).

 The posts that finally helped me "get it" were [this](http://security.stackexchange.com/questions/47198/is-djangos-built-in-csrf-protection-enough) and [this](https://cloudunder.io/blog/csrf-token/).